ysyk2021/the-power-of-gratitude-techniques-for-cultivating-a-positive-mindset-through-reflection/src/chapter-6-1.md

-Chapter 4: Key Performance Indicators (KPIs) for Measuring Success
+Key Performance Indicators (KPIs) for Measuring Success
 ==================================================================

 In this chapter, we will explore the importance of measuring success in cultivating a positive mindset through gratitude practices.
 We will discuss the concept of Key Performance Indicators (KPIs) and provide guidance on how to establish and track these indicators effectively.